Tanzimat: Origins and purpose

-Over the course of the 1700s, structural issues in Ottoman governance resulted in defeats in the Russo-Turkish Wars and the Greek War of Independence (1821–1830) and exposed the empire’s inability to compete with European armies.
+Over the course of the 1700s, structural issues in Ottoman governance resulted in defeats in the Russo-Turkish Wars and the Greek War of Independence (1821–1830) and exposed the empire's inability to compete with European armies.
 Provincial governors (ayans) and local leaders (e.g., Muhammad Ali of Egypt) increasingly defied central authority.
 A period of cautious reform under Selim III (r.
 1789–1807) resulted in the Nizam-i Cedid, or the New Order Movement, but conservatives and Janissaries revolted and installed Sultan Mahmud II after a series of coups.
 Mahmud II was a reform minded Sultan, but followed the lead of the conservatives until he could make his move in the Auspicious Incident in 1826, destroying the Janissaries.
 Mahmud II's reign from then on was a period of western reform and centralization.

 By 1838 the Sublime Porte signed the Treaty of Balta Liman, with Britain, dismantling Ottoman trade monopolies and flooded markets with European goods.

-In 1 July 1839, Mahmud II suddenly died and was succeeded by his son Abdul Mejid I. Reformists like Mustafa Reşid Pasha, who served as ambassador to London and Paris, argued that adopting European-style institutions could restore imperial power.
+On 1 July 1839, Mahmud II suddenly died and was succeeded by his son Abdul Mejid I. Reformists like Mustafa Reşid Pasha, who served as ambassador to London and Paris, argued that adopting European-style institutions could restore imperial power.
 Their ideas crystallized in the Gülhane Edict (1839) which was signed by the new Sultan, which promised: security of life, property, and honor for all subjects; fair taxation and conscription; public trials; and abolition of iltizam (tax farming).